samtaylor/TDD-Katas/FizzBuzz/Readme.md

 ## Setup

-If you don't already have gradle installed, use:
+The git repo contains a sample implementation, but the fun is in the process.
+Start with an empty directory and build the FizzBuzz app.
+You will need to have gradle installed in order to init the project, if you don't already have gradle installed, use:

 `brew install gradle`